AI datasets and VLAI models

 Models

-How We Build Our AI Models
+How We Build Our VLAI Models

-Text classification
+Text classification model

 vulnerability-severity-classification-roberta-base